BerndWessels/flutter_aws_app/README.md

 This Example uses the AWS Cognito hosted UI to manage all users including federated identities within the Cognito User Pool.

-It still used a Cognito Identity Pool to get IAM access credentials.
+It is still using a Cognito Identity Pool to get IAM access credentials.

 To get a better understanding checkout the following links.